HybridNetworks/mikrotik-dude-icons/README.md

 # mikrotik-dude-icons

+> [!NOTE]
-<h3>NOTE: To keep icons consistent and to ensure The Dude support, we don't accept pull requests for icon submissions.
-If you would like an icon added, please open an issue.<h3>
+> To keep icons consistent and to ensure The Dude support, we don't accept pull requests for icon submissions.
+If you would like an icon added, please open an issue.

 ## Example